iris-paulino/PausePoint/PRIVACY_POLICY.md

 **What the Accessibility Service Does:**
 • **App Usage Monitoring**: Detects which apps you're currently using to track your digital habits
-• **Time Limit Enforcement**: Shows pause screens when you reach your set time limits for specific apps
+• **Time Limit Enforcement**: Redirects you to our app's pause screen when you reach your set time limits for specific apps
-• **Persistent Blocking**: Continues to block apps even when the main ScrollPause app is closed
+• **App Redirection**: Redirects you to our app when time limits are reached, allowing you to take a mindful break
 • **Digital Wellbeing Support**: Helps you maintain healthy digital habits and reduce screen time

 **What the Accessibility Service Does NOT Do:**
 • **No Content Access**: Does not read, access, or transmit any content from your apps
 • **No Personal Data Collection**: Only monitors app names and usage times, not personal information
-• **No System Control**: Does not control or modify system settings beyond app blocking
+• **No System Control**: Does not control or modify system settings beyond app redirection
 • **No Data Transmission**: All monitoring data stays on your device

 **User Control:**
 • You can disable the Accessibility Service at any time through Android Settings > Accessibility Services
-• Disabling the service will stop persistent blocking but standard tracking will continue
+• Disabling the service will stop app redirection but standard tracking will continue
 • You can re-enable the service anytime through the app's settings
 • The service only activates when you explicitly grant permission through our consent dialog